Rayan-El-Manssouri/sivV2/README.md

 Documentation : https://github.com/spipu/html2pdf

+## Branch explanation
+- `main` It is the development branch.
+- `al-capitain main` It is the development branch for Al capitain.
+- `reorganisation` It is the development branch for reorganization.

 ## Download and use SIV (with Git)
 Make sure you are in the right directory to make these manipulations.
 ### - Beta branch  (quite stable but without the latest changes)